serenagrl/ansible-kubernetes/README.md

 ## Configuring the Playbooks

 All basic/startup configurable items for the Infrastructure Services and Kubernetes Cluster are in the inventory files located in the `/inventories` folder.
-You are recommended to review them and make the necessary changes for your lab environment.
+It is recommended to review all the inventory files and make the necessary changes for your lab environment.

 ### Configuring Inventory Settings